Nesvilab/MSFragger/tutorial_fragpipe.md

 For open search workflows, select [Crystal-C](https://www.nesvilab.org/Crystal-C/) to remove open search artifacts and improve the interpretability of your results (Note: at present, Crystal-C does not support .d files, and will be disabled by FragPipe when using .d as input).

+[PTM-Prophet](http://www.tppms.org/tools/ptm/) can be used to provide localization probabilities from closed search results.
+Load the phosphorylation defaults or specify custom `--mods` using the format `residues1:modmass1,residues2:modmass2` to provide the amino acids and their respective variable modifications.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-validation.png)